FREE SHIPPING FOR ORDERS OVER $100.00

 We have 60+ hives scattered over Berks county.
 Our beautiful property is the home of many wonderful hard working bee hives, a beautiful dogs, over 20 silly chickens & a few turkeys from time to time.

 Our honey is extracted here on site.
 It is always raw and unpasteurized.
 When extracted, our honey is run through a stainless steel screen to separate the honey and any large particles of wax and bees but this does not remove pollen.
 Our honey is a pure and wholesome product full of natures beneficial pollens, wax, propolis, minerals, and enzymes.

 This is natures finest natural sweetener available.
 Stop by and taste the goodness!

 We offer many additional products from the hive such as beeswax, bee pollen, and Propolis.
 Cut comb honey squares, raw unstrained / unfiltered honey, creamed honey, and naturally flavored honey.
-Also, fresh chicken eggs are also available for your favorite recipes.
+Lotion bars, healing salves & other bee related products.
+Also, fresh chicken eggs are available for your favorite recipes.

 We also provide Hot Wax Dipping for new Beehives.
 For more information see our Wax Dipping Beehives Page.

 Our honey is sold on the farm as well as farm markets and retail locations with 100% customer satisfaction.

 Wendy is the owner of Funny Farm Apiaries.
 She is afraid of bees and freaks out everytime she sees one.
 Well, that's the way it was a couple years ago.
 Never in a million years would she have thought she would be running her own business let alone a business that had to do with bees.
 But, life takes you on amazing paths sometimes.